pulzze/autoflow-documentation/docs/ids/action-security-auth-encode-bearer/fields/token.md

-Write token to encode bearer.
+The token to be used in the authorization string.